joedicastro/dotfiles/vim/README.md

 >     ...
 >     |-- summerfruit256.vim
 >     |-- syntastic
->     |-- syntastic_2d9ff24
+>     |-- syntastic_2d9ff2457f
 >     |-- ultisnips
 >     ...

 > With a new directory storing the plugin at the specified revision.
-This is what
-> is registered in the log file:

->     ...
->     [neobundle/install] (1/1): |syntastic| git clone --recursive https://github.com/scrooloose/syntastic.git "/home/joedicastro/.vim/bundle/syntastic_2d9ff24"
->     [neobundle/install] (1/1): |syntastic| Locked
->     [neobundle/install] (1/1): |syntastic| git checkout 2d9ff24
->     [neobundle/install] (1/1): |syntastic| Updated
->     [neobundle/install] |syntastic|  -> 2d9ff2457f57f4c43d7dd6d911003b7ce07588f6
->     ...
->

-> And now if we try to update the plugins this is what happens, the plugin is
-> locked for updates (Ignore the error, is harmless):

->     ...
->     [neobundle/install] (63/75): |syntastic| Locked
->     [neobundle/install] (63/75): |syntastic| git checkout 2d9ff24
->     [neobundle/install] (63/75): |syntastic| Error
->     /home/joedicastro/.vim/bundle/syntastic_2d9ff24
->     You are not currently on a branch.
-Please specify which
->     branch you want to rebase against.
-See git-pull(1) for details.

->         git pull <remote> <branch>

->     Please read error message log by :message command.
->     ...
+So we have

-> So we have now a working Vim configuration again, an we can keep working with
+> now a working Vim configuration again, an we can keep working with that
-> that plugin's revision all the time we want.
-That can be done in a few
+> plugin's revision all the time we want.
+That can be done in a few minutes, and
-> minutes, and we keep working as normally as before the update.
-And using this
+> we keep working as normally as before the update.
+And using this way we only
-> way we only have to lock that plugin and still enjoying the new features that
+> have to lock that plugin and still enjoying the new features that other
-> other plugins maybe have added in the same update.
+> plugins maybe have added in the same update.

 > If after certain time we want to go back to the master branch of the plugin
 > and see if there is a new revision that solve that error or/and add new